creightonja/RockPaperScissors/README.md

 ## Description

-Two player game of rock, paper, scissors.
-This app gets the user input and returns a winner or tie.
+One or two player game of rock, paper, scissors.
+This app gets the user input and returns a winner or a tie.

 ## Setup